 Some vessels are permitted to fish for Bluefin Tuna while on a groundfish trip.
 A tuna is only allowed to be caught and landed using handline/jig gear.
 Vessels whose primary gear type is gillnet, longline or trawl are permitted to use a handline/jig to target tuna only if they are in the Highly Migratory Species (HMS) EFP.
 Vessels whose primary gear is handline/jig, DO NOT need to be on the HMS EFP.
+Vessel participants may use legal sized groundfish as bait but they are not permitted to use sublegal groundfish when targeting tuna.
 Below are the video review requirements set by the HMS scientists for the provider.
 For data processing and submission requirements, see the vessel's Tuna VMP Addendum.

 - 1. A new haul with gear type HMS should be selected for periods when tuna fishing occurs. - 2.
 Create a species entry for: Tuna, NK, Swordfish, Shark, NK - a.
-Sharks, tunas, billfish, swordfish caught on tuna or groundfish gear.
-This will facilitate future video review, if necessary. - 3.
-Clip video for Bluefin tuna interactions: 2 minutes before fish is hooked until 2 minutes after fish is on deck or released.
-Includes all catch (landed and discarded). - 4. \full fight times on rod and reel and harpooned fish will be provided\ - 5.
+Caught on tuna or groundfish gear.
+This will facilitate future video review, if necessary. - Clip video for Bluefin tuna interactions: 2 minutes before fish is hooked until 2 minutes after fish is on deck or released.
+Includes all catch (landed and discarded). full fight times on rod and reel and harpooned fish will be provided - 4.
 Fishermen will need to measure fish for catch reporting purposes.
 HMS Management Division staff will make length estimates in-house.
 Primary reviewers DO NOT need to make length estimates.